kenakofer/Benk-Media-Server/README.md

 Goals:

+- Remember file view between pages

-Upload files in background and improve UX for multiple uploads
+- Upload files in background

-Allow users to rename directories (currently can only rename files)
+- Allow users to rename directories (currently can only rename files)

-Allow users to delete multiple files at a time
+- Allow users to delete multiple files at a time

-Improve music player (album art, skip buttons?)
+- Improve music player (album art, skip buttons?)

-Possibly create a Desktop app to go with it?
+- Possibly create a Desktop app to go with it?
 (Probs not)